brbavar/katex-for-chatgpt-web/README.md

 # KaTeX for ChatGPT

-Whenever ChatGPT and I talk math or logic with each other, and it starts sending me beautifully rendered notation, I begin to wish I could do the same—not for the sake of aesthetics so much as concisely and precisely expressing concepts.
+Whenever GPT and I talk math or logic with each other, and GPT starts sending me beautifully rendered notation, I begin to wish I could do the same—not for the sake of aesthetics so much as concisely and precisely expressing concepts.
 So I made that wish come true.
 With this Chrome extension you can now send rendered mathematical formulas to GPT, courtesy of KaTeX.